Assistant Director at Hollywood Ballet Academy Principal International Guest Artist

 Barrington Hinds is from West Palm Beach, Florida.
 He began his training at the School of Ballet Florida under the direction of Marie Hale.
-Barrington holds a BFA in dance from SUNY Purchase College and has worked professionally with VERB Ballets, the North West Professional Dance Project, and performed in the ensemble of the national tour of Twyla Tharp’s Broadway show, Movin’ Out, where he understudied the lead role of Tony.
-Hinds was also honored as a finalist for the Clive Barnes Award for young talent in dance.
-He has worked with leading choreographers including Laurie Stallings, Edgar Zendejas, Sarah Slipper, Helen Pickett, and Thaddeus Davis to name a few.
-Barrington was recently dancing for the Stephen Petronio Company and has freelanced in commercial, TV, and print work.
-In addition to dancing, Barrington is also a choreographer and teacher.
-He is a faculty member at the renowned Blue Lake Fine Arts Camp in Michigan and his choreography has been presented throughout New York at Purchase College, Warwick Summer Dance Festival, Dixon Place, Arts On Site, and The Tank.
+Hinds holds a BFA in dance from SUNY Purchase College and has worked professionally with VERB Ballets, Northwest Professional Dance Project, and the national tour of Twyla Tharp’s Broadway show, Movin’ Out.
+In 2011 Hinds was honored as a finalist for the Clive Barnes Award for young talent in dance.
+He has worked with leading choreographers including Laurie Stallings, Edgar Zendejas, Sarah Slipper, Helen Pickett, Thaddeus Davis, and Cherylyn Lavagnino to name a few.
+Hinds has also danced with the Stephen Petronio Company and has freelanced in commercial, TV, and print work.
+In addition Hinds is also a choreographer and teacher.
+His work has been shown at Purchase College, Dixon Place, Warwick Summer Festival, Arts On Site, and The Tank.
 Barrington currently is a Performer with the Bill T. Jones/ Arnie Zane Company in NYC and is thrilled to be returning back to Nutcracker of Middle GA this season!
 You can follow him @bar_hinds and his website www.barringtonhinds.com